LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     scope = CGI.escape('admin:all')
     ```

-1. To set up the Files request object, add the following to the bottom of `./get_analytics_data.rb`
+1. To set up the authentication request to the Files API, add the following to the bottom of `./get_analytics_data.rb`

     ```ruby
     # "#{environment + '.' }" should be removed below when using production environments